Anna050689/Human_Resources_Manager/documentation/Sortware_Requirements_Specification.md

 * *Phone* - phone number of the department;
 * *Count* of employees - total count of employees of the department;
 * *Average salary* - the average salary of employees of the department;

+In order to view the list of selected department user presses the button "Employees" in the the bottom of the view form.

 ## 2. Employees